-Unashamedly created as Cowley’s Cortina, we tell the Morris Marina development story – how this car was intended to lead Morris – and, more importantly, British Leyland – into a new decade of lucrative Ford bashing…
+Unashamedly created as Cowley’s Cortina, we tell the full story of the Morris Marina – how this car was intended to lead Morris – and, more importantly, British Leyland – into a new decade of lucrative Ford bashing…

 However, it missed the bus in terms of size and engine range and, because there was no budget to replace it, the Marina remained in production for far too long…